fp7mplane/protocol-ri/doc/ietf/draft-trammell-mplane-protocol.md

 # The Role of the Supervisor

+For simple infrastructures, a set of components may be controlled directly by a client.
+However, in more complex infrastructures providing support for multiple clients, a supervisor can mediate between clients and components.
 From the point of view of the mPlane protocol, a supervisor is merely a combined component and client.
 The logic binding client and component interfaces within the supervisor is application-specific, as it involves the following operations according to the semantics of each application:

 - translating lower-level capabilities from subordinate components into higher-level (composed) capabilities, according to the application's semantics
 - translating higher-level specifications from subordinate components into lower-level (decomposed) specifications